How to Become an IDEO CoLab Fellow

 A guide to acing the online application

-Applications for the Summer 2019 CoLab fellowship are now open!
+Applications for the 2020 CoLab fellowship are now open!
 Since we often get a lot of questions about what we’re looking for in a CoLab fellow, we’ve put together a short guide to help you submit your best application possible.

 To start, what makes our process unique is that it’s a two-parter, with an initial online application and then an in-person makeathon.
 The online application works as a sort of screener, and the makeathon is a chance to get to know each other face-to-face and do a test run of co-creating together.
 You can think of it as first round and second round interviews, but also some of the most fun you’ll ever have.
 People often tell us that the makeathon was super exciting and rewarding, and they enjoyed it even if they didn’t end up getting accepted to that season’s fellowship.